 Do you think obtaining a marriage license in New York City is as confusing as navigating its subway system sans your iPhone?
 Consider this, then, your electronic map to snagging yourself a marriage license in the Big Apple.

-Prepared with the documents that prove you're of legal marrying age, you're a U.S. resident and more, you're ready to officially apply for a license.
+Once you've collected the documents that prove you're of legal marrying age, a U.S. resident and more, you're ready to officially apply for a license.
 You can fill out your application online and present it at the Office of the City Clerk, or fill it out in-person at the office.
 Either way, you and your fiancé must both be present when you turn in your paperwork, according to the office.
 (See a list of office locations, by borough, here.)

-A city clerk employee should turn over your license within moments of your completed application and payment, according to the office.
+A city clerk employee should turn over your license within moments of receiving your completed application and payment, according to the office.
 Your license is good for 60 days, but you can't get hitched for 24 hours after it's issued.
-After that, feel free to wed anywhere in the state— it's valid outside of New York City!
+After that, feel free to wed anywhere in the state—your license is valid outside of New York City.